Untitled Goose Game: Development and release

 Untitled Goose Game was developed by four-person indie studio House House, based in Melbourne, Australia.
 The game originated from a stock photograph of a goose that an employee posted in the company's internal communications.
 The team later realised that a game involving a goose protagonist had good potential.
 House House cited Super Mario 64 as the initial inspiration for the movement, wanting players to control a character who could run around in a 3D environment.
 Their previous game, Push Me Pull You, had 2D art with flat colours.
 They used a similar aesthetic in Untitled Goose Game by choosing to use low poly meshes, flat colours, and untextured 3D models.

 The game's playable character, the goose, was originally just a stock image, and the idea was that non-player characters (NPCs) would react to it.
 The developers implemented a system where the NPCs would tidy up after an item was moved.
 After restricting the field of view of the NPCs, the gameplay became stealth-focused.
 Instead of remaining hidden as in most stealth games, the goal was to have the mischief-making goose attract the attention of NPCs and not get caught.
 House House created a structure using missions with specific targets, similar to the mission structure in the Hitman series.
 House House member Jake Strasser stated "It has a set-up and a punchline.
 By removing the violence from it, we just let the situations exist as a joke."
 The team opted for an English village as the setting, as its "properness" was seen as "the antithesis of what the goose was all about", according to developer Nico Disseldorp.
 Developer Michael McMaster also stated that, "A major influence for the game was children's TV programming from the UK...
 Postman Pat, Fireman Sam, Brum, etc. This is probably where the 'storybook' feeling comes from."

-When the game was accepted at the Fantastic Arcade part of the Fantastic Fest in Texas, the developers had not yet named the game, and without any other ideas, they used the title of the gameplay video the publisher had applied with for the submission: Untitled Goose Game.
+When the game was accepted at the Fantastic Arcade part of the Fantastic Fest in Texas, the developers had not yet named the game, and without any other ideas, they used the title of the gameplay video the publisher had used for the submission: Untitled Goose Game.
 The Untitled Goose Game title stuck with fans when the developers started to promote the game on social media.
 The only other title the developers had come up with was Some Like it Honk, but they never gave it serious consideration.

 Untitled Goose Game was published by Panic for macOS, Nintendo Switch, and Windows on 20 September 2019.
 The game is House House's second project, and like their debut, was supported by the government organization Film Victoria, who, as developer Stuart Gillespie-Cook described, assisted the studio in "making us sustainable and making us into a real studio."